Sabirah42/Serverless_CICD/README.md

 ### Look ahead

 If you have some extra time this week, start reading and getting familiar with Infrastructure Management and Orchestration using **Terraform**.
-What benefits do you see it can bring to a larger project or even to this one?
+What benefits do you think it can bring to a larger project or even to this one?

 ## Documentation